igvteam/igv/docs/igvtools_readme.txt

                average fragment length of the library minus the average read length.

    --preExtFactor  num   The read is extended upstream from the 5' end by the specified distance.

-   --posExtFactor num   Effectively overrides the read length, defines the downstream extent
+   --postExtFactor num   Effectively overrides the read length, defines the downstream extent
                from the 5' end.
 Intended for use with preExtFactor.